luciotato/golang-notes/OOP.md

 The objective of this document is to ease golang learning by associating golang-specific *concepts* with previously known concepts in the OOP field.

+***The objective of this document is to promote golang usage*** by easing language understanding for people coming from a heavy OOP background

 This is a discovery process, I'm writing this document to help myself understanding golang and maybe help others.

-***The objective of this document is to promote golang usage*** by easing language understanding for people coming from a heavy OOP background

-##Introduction
+This is a work in progress, this document is published in github because ***I'm expecting pull requests from people with a better understanding of golang internals.***

+I'm just starting to analyze golang, this is Version 0.0.0-aplha of this document, so there are a lot of tihngs to improve, but please, please do not start a pull request with [*"Technically...*"](http://xkcd.com/1475)

+##Golang Concepts
 Golang introduce words with a new golang-specific meaning, as *struct* and *interface*.
 This is not bad, but sometimes is nice to have a "translation" available to be able to understand golang-concepts by relating them to previously known concepts.